|

 posted by communications on Wednesday, August 22, 2012

-“Towards Sustainable Peace, Security and Reconciliation in Myanmar: Churches’ Participation”
+Sustainable Peace, Security and Reconciliation in Myanmar: Churches’

-Nobel Peace Laureate Ms Aung San Suu Kyi, and other Ecumenical leaders at the consultation
+Nobel Peace Laureate Aung San Suu Kyi who graced the

 Speaking like a true prophet of peace Ms. Aung San Suu Kyi emphasized the need to go beyond geographical and cultural borders willing to accept others and being open to unity in diversity.
 She encouraged the participants to look for the good in others, transcending hatred and jealousy, because looking for the good in others is the key to reconciliation and peace in any society and community.
 Her willingness to meet and dialogue with participants at the consultation and the simple yet profound ways that she shared to promote peace and reconciliation was appreciated by all.
 The uniqueness of the model that she advocated for is based on the premise that primarily, peace and reconciliation starts with the inner self on a personal level and then radiates into the community and society.